AIBlockOfficial/2Way.js/README.md

 ```

-**_NB_**: _This type of transaction is a Dual-Double-Entry (DDE) transaction, and requires all parties to reach common consent before their respective transactions are sent to the compute node for processing._
+**_NB_**: _This type of transaction is a Dual-Double-Entry (DDE) transaction, and requires all parties to reach common consent before their respective transactions are sent to the mempool node for processing._

 ### Fetching Pending 2-Way Payments